vijayamaharaja/property-management-system/README.md

 The application will start with sample users and properties for testing.
 You can use the following credentials:

-- Admin: username admin, password password
+- Admin: username: admin, password: adminPass
-- Regular users: user1 or user2 with password password
+- Regular users: username: user with password: userPass